FadriPestalozzi/LaTeX/README.md

 The goal of this project is to condense my accumulated LaTeX code snippets into a short and comprehensible introduction for beginners.

-Open the file "LaTeX-tutorial.pdf" and follow instructions to set up and learn how to work with LaTeX.
+Open the file "LaTeX-presentation.pptx" and follow instructions to set up your LaTeX environment.

+Check out the LaTeX-template for your learning-by-doing experience ;-)

 I'm happy to receive your feedback at: fadri.pestalozzi@gmail.com